rage/cyber-security-base-19/data/module-2/part-4/finding.md

 ```
 and get the original password back by redownloading the database `db.sqlite`.

 The automated test uses a random admin password.
+The address parameter sent by the automated test
+does not have the `/admin/...` part.

 </programming-exercise>